juhaku/juhakudb/README.md

 ### ORM handling
 Annotation based ORM handling works with same javax persistence annotations as Hibernate would work.
 If Hibernate is something you are already familiar with this should not be a too much to take.
-Currently supported javax persistence annotations are ManyToOne, ManyToMany, OneToOne, OneToMany, Entiy, Id, Column and Transient.
+Currently supported javax persistence annotations are ManyToOne, ManyToMany, OneToOne, OneToMany, Entity, Id, Column and Transient.

 Annotated classes will be mapped accordingly and database tables will be automatically created with